NMBURobotics/TEL211/assignment_2_snippets/README.md

 # TEL211 Assignments 2
 Refer to these example codes while working on the assignment 1.

+## ROS Topic example
-make sure that you have executed `git pull` under TEL211 repository for up to date code.
+Make sure that you have executed `git pull` under TEL211 repository for up to date code.

 You can build the code with;